syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/020_Buffering/000_Enabling_reliable_diskbuffer.md

 To enable reliable disk-based buffering, use the **disk-buffer(reliable(yes))** parameter in the destination.
-Use reliable disk-based buffering if you do not want to lose logs in case of reload/restart, unreachable destination or syslog-ng OSE crash.
+Use reliable disk-based buffering if you do not want to lose logs in case of reload/restart, unreachable destination or {{ site.product.short_name }} crash.
 This solution provides a slower, but reliable disk-buffer option.
 It is created and initialized at startup and gradually grows as new messages arrive.
 The filename of the reliable disk buffer file is the following: